zqian50/apcsa_material/classwork/console_game/directions.md

 ## Console Game

+* This project must be saved in you assignmetes repo => classwork/xx_console_game/your_files_here (replace xx with the classwork number that correspond).
 * Design an game where A player can hae different job/role.
 * Choosing a different job will alter how the player can play the game, what specific things they can do.
 * All kinds of players will have some common characteristics.
 Having a common class will help to represent this behavior.